Stone pine: Ecoregions

-The Iberian conifer forests ecoregion of the Iberian Peninsula in Spain and Portugal; the Italian sclerophyllous and semideciduous forests ecoregion in France and Italy; the Tyrrhenian-Adriatic sclerophyllous and mixed forests ecoregion of southern Italy, Sicily, and Sardinia; the Illyrian deciduous forests of the eastern coast of the Ionian and Adriatic Seas in Croatia and Albania; the Crimean Submediterranean forest complex ecoregion on the Crimea Peninsula in Ukraine and Krasnodar Krai in Russia; and the Aegean and Western Turkey sclerophyllous and mixed forests ecoregion of the southern Balkan Peninsula in Greece.
+The Iberian conifer forests ecoregion of the Iberian Peninsula in Spain and Portugal; the Italian sclerophyllous and semi-deciduous forests ecoregion in France and Italy; the Tyrrhenian-Adriatic sclerophyllous and mixed forests ecoregion of southern Italy, Sicily, and Sardinia; the Illyrian deciduous forests of the eastern coast of the Ionian and Adriatic Seas in Albania and Croatia; the Crimean Submediterranean forest complex ecoregion on Krasnodar Krai (Russia) and the Crimea Peninsula; and the Aegean and Western Turkey sclerophyllous and mixed forests ecoregion of the southern Balkan Peninsula in Greece.
 In many parts of northern Italy, large parks with pine trees were laid out by the sea.
 Examples are the Pineta of Jesolo and Barcola, the Urban Beach of Trieste.

 In Greece, although the species is not widely distributed, an extensive stone pine forest exists in western Peloponnese at Strofylia on the peninsula separating the Kalogria Lagoon from the Mediterranean Sea.
 This coastal forest is at least 8 mi long, with dense and tall stands of Pinus pinea mixed with Pinus halepensis.
-Currently, Pinus halepensis is outcompeting stone pines in many locations of the forest.
+Currently, P. halepensis is outcompeting stone pines in many locations of the forest.
 Another location in Greece is at Koukounaries on the northern Aegean island of Skiathos at the southwest corner of the island.
 This is a half-mile-long dense stand of stone and Aleppo pines that lies between a lagoon and the Aegean Sea.